What Does Trauma Insurance Cover? Meaning and Definition

 When recommending a financial product, a finance or insurance provider must give you a product disclosure statement (PDS).
 This document outlines details on the main attributes of the product, including costs, commissions, risks, benefits, complaint-handling procedures, and the process for making a critical illness claim.

-A thorough read of the PDS is crucial to understanding the policy’s terms, conditions, exclusions, and the insurer’s definitions of covered medical ailments.
+A thorough read of the PDS is crucial to understanding the policy’s terms, conditions, exclusions, and the insurer’s medical definitions.
 By using this information, you can feel confident when selecting a trauma insurance policy, giving you peace of mind that you have adequate protection if you are diagnosed with a critical illness or severe injury.

 The Claims Process for Trauma Insurance